pifmu/CS-210-Fall-2024-Project/README.md

 ## Project Overview

 The goal of this project is to collect data from a website that tracks **my personal matches** in Dream League Soccer 2024.
 Using web scraping techniques, I will extract the following match details.
-After gathering the data, I will perform statistical analyses to explore patterns and correlations between match events, player performances or time of the match.
+After gathering the data, I will perform statistical analyses to explore patterns and correlations between match events, match results or time of the match.

 ### Planned Steps